kaskavel/sword_testathon/README.md

 1. **Do not share bugs** with other teams during the discovery phase
 2. **Do not attempt to crash other teams' instances** — each team runs their own copy of the exe
-3. **Do not modify the exe** or the database directly — bugs must be reproducible through the application's interfaces (UI or API)
-4. **All bugs must be reproducible** — "I saw it once" is not sufficient without steps to reproduce
+3. **All bugs must be reproducible** — "I saw it once" is not sufficient without steps to reproduce
-5. **Submit before time is called** — late submissions will not be accepted
+4. **Submit before time is called** — late submissions will not be accepted
-6. Do not push **anything** to main branch.
+5. Do not push **anything** to main branch.

 ---